tomeskenazi/bitnamitools/README.md

 Two sets of tests could be envisaged:
 - From the above setup, the script will run to verify both Jenkins workspace and *last* connection log on one dev instance, and only the *last* connection log on the other instance.
-- Test the criteria detection (number of days without changes) by modifying the file status of Jenkins workspace as well as fake a change in the Last system command to have a variety of test cases.
+- Test the criteria detection (number of days without changes) by modifying the file status of Jenkins workspace as well as fake a change in the *last* system command to have a variety of test cases.

 #### Locally:
-As long as *AWS Shell* is installed on a Linux environment with bash installed, please refer to the *How to Use* section to test this script.
+As long as *AWS Shell* is installed on a Linux environment with bash installed, please refer to the "*How to Use*" section to test this script.

 #### As Part of Jenkins CI:
-Run the *Check Instances* job wihtout forgetting to activate the *verbose* parameter.
+Run the '*Check Instances*' job wihtout forgetting to activate the *verbose* parameter.

 ## Authors